(and... speaker... essayist. activist... naturalist photo-blogger. fun person.) |

 |

 In December 2024 Alex will join conductors Gregory X. Whitmore and William Tonissen and composer Michael Markowski at The Midwest Clinic in Chicago, presenting an action-packed session on the future of wind band music titled, The Band Director's Toolbox: Fusing Innovative Programming and Immersive Ensemble Rehearsal Techniques.
+Alex has created a valuable companion webpage with a ton of resources, and there will be cool swag handed out at the presentation! |

 Alex had a GREAT time presenting a multimedia clinic on artificial intelligence, immersive performances, and their impact on concerts and education, at the College Band Directors National Association Western/Northwestern Division Conference on March 29, 2024.
 Speaking at the Las Vegas Academy of the Arts, Alex (or was it her avatar?) described (as written by GTP4, or by her??) the many exciting (and sometimes terrifying) options ahead that are permanently changing the field.